experianplc/EDQCommerceCloudCartridge/Experian_EDQ/Documentation/EDQ Commerce Cloud Integration Manual.md

 8. Staging (Enum of String): Select one option between:
    1. Production
    1. Development
-9. DataSet Code (String): Code to use datasets in case the country ISO code requires it.
+9. Data Set Code (String): Code to use Data Sets in case the country ISO code requires it.
-10. Activates or deactivates DataSet usage (Boolean): Activates or deactivates Data Set usage (only use for Non USA).
+10. Activates or deactivates Data Set usage (Boolean): Activates or deactivates Data Set usage (only use for Non USA).
-11. Customer CallbackName (String): Name for the custom customer function to be triggered.
+11. Pro Web Custom Transition Callback (String): Name for the custom customer function to be triggered.
 12. Pro Web Callback validation (Boolean): Activates or deactivates page transition from the callback.

 ![EDQ Config](https://raw.githubusercontent.com/JoseCastilloExperian/edqCommerceCloud/master/EDQ%20Cartridge%20Manual%20imgs/510EDQConfig.png)